WebAssembly/design/FutureFeatures.md

 ### Memset and Memcpy Operators

-Copying and clearing large memory regions is very common.
-This can be done in the MVP via `i32.load` and `i32.store`, but this is not very fast.
-The following operators can be added to improve performance:
+Copying and clearing large memory regions is very common, and making these operations fast is architecture dependent.
+Although this can be done in the MVP via `i32.load` and `i32.store`, this requires more bytes of code and forces VMs to recognize the loops as well.
+The following operators can be added to improve
+performance:

-* `move_memory`: Copy data from one memory region to another region, even if overlapping
+* `move_memory`: Copy data from one memory region to another region, copying backward if the regions overlap
 * `zero_memory`: Set all bytes in a memory region to zero
 * `set_memory`: Set all bytes in a memory region to a given byte

+We expect that WebAssembly producers will use these operations when the region size is known to be large, and will use loads/stores otherwise.